asyafedorova/WIT-2022-backend/HOWTO.md

 3. Don't push any commit directly in master!
 4. Pull-request must be specified with details of added functional.
 5. You can merge pull-request in master only after mentor's approve.
+6. Every task from the homework - separate directory.

 Good luck!
 If you have any questions - feel free to ask your mentor.